nl2go/ansible-role-hetzner-vswitch/README.md

 result processing is set using `hetzner_vswitch_webservice_concurrent_poll`.
 Check official documentation on [Asynchronous Actions and Polling](https://docs.ansible.com/ansible/latest/user_guide/playbooks_async.html) for more explanation.

+## Tags

+Tags can be used to limit the role execution to a particular task module.
+Following tags are available:

+- `hetzner_vswitch-vswitch`: Manages vswitch configuration using [Hetzner Robot API](https://robot.your-server.de/doc/webservice/de.html).
+- `hetzner_vswitch-vswitch_server`: Adds/removes servers to/from a vswitch using [Hetzner Robot API](https://robot.your-server.de/doc/webservice/de.html).
+- `hetzner_vswitch-host`: Configures network settings on the target hosts.

 ## Dependencies

 None.